 Stranica 5

 ... workers .
 The slave system defined Black people as chattel .
 Since women , no less than men , were viewed as ... workers .
-While a significant proportion of border - state slaves may have been houseservants , slaves in the Deep South ...
+While a significant proportion of border - state slaves may have been houseservants , slaves in the Deep ...

 ... workers .
 The slave system defined Black people as chattel .
 Since women , no less than men , were viewed as ... workers .
-While a significant proportion of border - state slaves may have been houseservants , slaves in the Deep South ...
+While a significant proportion of border - state slaves may have been houseservants , slaves in the Deep ...

 Stranica 164